The Intel Arc Alchemist is a new graphics processing unit from Intel.

 Final Notes: Intel has saved a little surprise for the end of the event

-In the presentation video of the Intel Arc Alchemist for laptops, the chip giant left a small surprise for the end: the design that its Limited Edition Intel Arc Graphics Card, and you can see it in the attached image.
+In the presentation video of the Intel Arc Alchemist for laptops, the chip giant left a small surprise for the end: the design that its graphic card Intel Arc Limited Edition, and you can see it in the attached image.
 The cooling system has a part of a radiator and 2 fans, which gives us a fairly common double slot format.

 Intel has taken great care in the design, and has created a very attractive graphics solution, although we are not sure if this design will be used in the standard edition.
 So that you can see it in more detail, I also leave you the official video.
 It will be available Since this summer, but we do not understand at what price or with what level of availability.